-Assistant Professor of International Relations and European Studies
+Assistant Professor of European and Eurasian Studies

 Professor Hintz studies the arenas in which struggles over various forms of identity – national, ethnic, religious, gender – take place.
 Her regional focus is on Turkey and its relations with Europe, the US, and the Middle East.